selhorn/f5-openstack-docs/docs/lbaas/lbaas-manage-bigip-clusters.rst

    If you choose to do so, **you must manually replace the iControl endpoint** in the |agent| :ref:`configuration file` with the iControl endpoint of another device in the group if the configured device should fail.

    While it is possible to use config sync for a device group *after* creating a new load balancer, it is not recommended.
-This functionality has not been tested.
+   **F5 has not tested or verified this functionality**.

 Prerequisites
 -------------